 2. Lose weight

 Healthy weight loss is essential for those that are heavier than their target weight range.
 With that, there are healthy and unhealthy methods to lose weight.
 If you are not losing weight with approved methods, this could be very dangerous to your body.
 Being overweight also exposes you to an increased risk of a significant number of illnesses, diseases, and health complications.
 You could be at the risk of having high blood pressure, heart diseases, some types of cancer, and some other chronic problems.
-One way to lower these risks is by losing weight.
+One way to lower these risks is by losing weight, and by then keeping the weight off.
 One of the best and healthiest ways to lose weight is by walking.
 You do not necessarily have to walk the whole town before it is considered an exercise.
 Regularly walking a few miles, or whatever is achievable for you, will put you on the right path and help you achieve it.

 3. Lower Alzheimer's risk